cerner/fhir.cerner.com/content/dstu2/authorization.md

 fulfill its function.

-_Note_:  Many combinations of scopes are possible to be requested and approved, but not all may be recognized by then given version of a FHIR API resource being used.
-Please refer to the respective FHIR API resource documentation for a full list of its capabilities.
+_Note_:  Many combinations of scopes are possible to be requested and approved, but not all may be recognized by then given version of a FHIR<sup>®</sup> API resource being used.
+Please refer to the respective FHIR<sup>®</sup> API resource documentation for a full list of its capabilities.

 In addition to FHIR<sup>®</sup> resource scopes, the SMART<sup>®</sup>